 The County provides snowplowing and iceblading of private rural driveways to the residents of the County.
 Rural residents can apply to have their driveways cleared of snow or icebladed and are required to enter into an agreement with the County for this purpose.
-This service is provided at a cost of $20 for 15 minutes or a 1/4 mile of snow clearning or 50 feet of iceblading.
-Sanding private urban driveways or parking lots is also a service provided to urban residents at a cost of $110 per hour.
+This service is provided at a cost of $40 for 15 minutes or a 1/4 mile of snow clearing or 50 feet of iceblading.

 If you notice burnt out or flickering street lights, please call ATCO Electric at 1-800-668-2248 or the La Crete County office at (780) 928-3983 to report the problem.